terryweiss/jsm/docs/md/README.md

 * `--version`       Show version number
 * `--log-level`     Sets the logging level for the process.
 Choices are "trace", "debug", "warn", "data", "log", "info", "warn", "error"
-* `-f, --infiles`   The path to your schema files, can be a glob to yaml or json files or a mix thereof
+* `-i, --infiles`   The path to your schema files, can be a glob to yaml or json files or a mix thereof.
+It uses a globbing library, so you can be creative.
 * `-o, --outpath`   The path to write the files to.
 Class paths are appended to this
 * `-r, --rootName`  When dealing with a schema that does not contains a root element, you can name the resultant object with this.
 This is only valuable when you generating from a single file.

+# Examples
+You can find a set of hcard derived models in the `models/` folder.
+Output is found in `out/` in the repo.

 # Validation keywords
 `json.schema.model` supports the common subset of keywords from swagger and jon-schema.
 Where the interpretations are